hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/128_address_at_the_rameshwaram_temple_on_real_worship.md

 Certainly he that serves His children.
 He who wants to serve the father must serve the children first.
 He who wants to serve Shiva must serve His children — must serve all creatures in this world first.
-It is said in the Shâstra that those who serve the servants of God are His greatest servants.
+It is said in the Shāstra that those who serve the servants of God are His greatest servants.
 So you will bear this in mind.

 Let me tell you again that you must be pure and help any one who comes